Drum and lyre corps

-In the Philippines, a drum and lyre corps is a marching ensemble consisting of strictly percussion instruments and a color guard section.
-The drum and lyre corps originated in the Philippines, as an economical alternative to regular brass bands or a drum and bugle corps.
-The instrumentation of a drum and lyre corps consists of a typical marching band (snare, tenor, bass drums, and cymbals) with the bell lyre section.
+In the Philippines, drum and lyre corps is a marching ensemble consisting of strictly percussion instruments and a color guard section.
+The drum and lyre corps originated in the Philippines, as an economical alternative to regular brass bands or drum and bugle corps.
+The instrumentation of drum and lyre corps consists of a typical marching band (snare, tenor, bass drums, and cymbals) with the bell lyre section.
 The lyre sections consist of bell lyres, glockenspiels, as well as vibraphones and marimbas.
 During competitions, drum and lyre corps usually include a pit section which consists of the typical pit instruments used by drum and bugle corps.

 Composition

-A standard drum and lyre corps has 4 to 48 members.
+Standard drum and lyre corps has 4 to 48 members.
 There is one leader, who serves as the conductor and leads the band in parades and exhibitions.
 He uses a conductor stick and must be shown respect by the band.

-The main part of the band has two sections: the drum and lyre sections.
+The main part of the band has two sections: the drum sections and the lyre sections.

 The lyre section makes up the majority of the band.
 They play the melodic parts.
 A member of the band that consists of this section is called a lyrist.
 In bigger bands, the band may add a bass lyre, a bell lyre with a lower range of keys, and sometimes a grand lyre, a bell lyre with a wide range of keys.

 The drum section serves as the accompaniment of the band.
 It is composed with a group of snare drums, multiple tenor drums and bass drums (melodic and non-melodic) and sometimes clash cymbals.
 Sometimes, they add tambourines, woodblocks, triangles, and maracas in this section and assign them to a specific member carrying a snare drum or a lyre.

 Most drum and lyre corps in the Philippines sport a color guard section similar to US modern drum and bugle corps.

+Drum and lyre corps include Majorettes and Color Guards as well, these members add visual appeal to the band.

+Majorettes are performers who combine twirling a baton and dance movements, they may also have other props such as a flag, etc.

+Color guards add color and visual to the band, holding colorful flags while doing routines and steps.